ishakarki/MyCloset/Homework3.md

   - There were a few modification with our classes, outside of the clothing, closet, and generator classes, we concluded that we needed to implemented a few child classes that inherit from the clothing classes, that is a bottom class, top class, onepiece class, and sweater class.
 We decided this was necessary because having these classes will help us differentiate between different type of clothing.
   - Classes we have done so far:
     - Clothing Class: has get method to return information (type, color, temp, pattern, occasion, file tile)
+    - In order to (potentially) implement Prototype design pattern, need to include some sort of Clone method
+    - Closet Class: holds private variables of arrays of each subclass of Clothing (bottoms, shirts, sweaters, onepieces)
+    - things to implement: how the saved outfits will be stored, where the outfit generator function will belong (class of its own or Closet function?)
 - need to test SQL tables in PHP
   - users table is functional for sign in